-In addition, we use a standardised reading tests (NFER and Salford Reading) so that we can ensure that the gains our pupils are making are age appropriate.
+In addition, we use a standardised reading tests (NFER and Salford Reading) so that we can ensure that the gains our pupils are making are ageappropriate.
 We have high expectations of our pupils' progress.
-In the June 2024 phonic screening check, 97% of our pupils reached the threshold compared to 79% nationally.
+In the June 2019 (the most recent national phonics data - due to impact of Covid19) phonic screening check, 83% of our pupils reached the threshold.
 We attribute this to the programme and to the expectations it builds in.